OlivierSohn/hamazed/README.md

 if the ship collides with a number it disintegrates.
 When the sum of shot numbers is equal to the objective number, the level is completed.

+Keyboard Controls:
+- for ship : sedf
+- for laser: jikl

 Version history:
 - 1.0 : The world is a square.